isaac-turk/DataDiveFa24/README.md

 3. **Add Isaac as a reviewer to the pull request.**

-4. I'll approve it or make comments and have you keep working on your feature.
+4. I'll approve it or make comments to have you keep working on your feature.